 Children in our Steiner stream participate in both whole-school specialist and stream specific programs.

-Sport - Our physical education teacher, Rodney, takes each class for sport.
+Sport - Our physical education teacher, John, takes each class for sport.
 The regular program has been adapted for the Steiner stream in the younger years to place less emphasis on competitive sports and more upon gross motor skill development.

 Creative and Performing Arts - Where this is a specialist program within the mainstream, the arts are integrated within the Steiner curriculum and taught by the class teacher.
 Painting, drawing, drama and music are all interwoven within morning routines, main lessons and weekly practice lessons.